-No options over unissued ordinary shares of CAP-XX have been granted during or since the end of the financial year to any of the directors or the 5 most highly remunerated officers of the Company and Group as part of their remuneration.
+No options over unissued ordinary shares of CAP-XX have been granted since the end of the financial year to any of the directors or the five most highly remunerated officers of the Company and Group as part of their remuneration.
+Refer to Note 30 to the financial statements for details on options issued during the year.